OutSquareCapital/OutQuantLab/README.md

 2. Add normalized version in `Indicators/Indics_Normalized.py`
 3. Use the `@indic` decorator to register the indicator

-### Creating Visualization Widgets
+### Creating new statistic measure

-1. Define widget in `Graphs/Widgets.py`
+1. Define widget in `stats/graphs.py`
-2. Add color scheme in `Graphs/Design.py`
+2. Implement data transformations in `stats/processors.py`
-3. Implement data transformations in `Graphs/Transformations.py`
+3. Instanciate the processor in `stats/main.py`